webmad-shared/deploy-to-heroku-react-instructions/README.md

 The purpose of this document is to explain how to deploy the MERN application you have created for your third project to Heroku.

+At some point specified by your lead teacher, you will have to upload your project to Heroku.
+After running all the required steps you will find that republishing your latest changes is very easy.
+Remember that after deploying you will continue working locally and only when your implementations are finished and stable you will redeploy.

 In order to deploy to Heroku your React app there will be some elements you will have to take into account:

 1. The project root folder **must have** two folders inside